Shuttles & vans exclusive to the Harvard community

 No Late-Night T

 Unfortunately, the subway and buses stop running at 12:45am, and depending on which stop you are at, the last train may be as early

 at 12:15am.
 Look for signs posted in stations.
 Trains begin running again at 5am.

 GSD MBTA Semester Pass Program

 GSD students can purchase semester MBTA bus, link, and commuter rail passes (all zones) at a 11% percent discount by completing the MBTA Semester Pass order form online by the appropriate deadline.
 The cost of the semester pass will be charged to the student’s term bill.
-Once available, student purchasers will receive an e-mail to pick up their passes at the Office of Student Services in Gund Hall.
+Once available, student purchasers will receive an e-mail to pick up their passes at the Office of Student Affairs in Gund Hall.

 Fall passes cover the period from September through December.
 Spring passes cover the period from February through May.

 Please note: Orders for the spring semester have closed, and fall 2022 orders will open in August.